NakhlehLab/Phylovar/README.md

 ```

 ## option-definition
-* -in : path to the mpileup file
 * -names : path to the file containing cell names
 * -out : path to the output directory
 * -mthdr : missing data threshold (default value is 1)